-To gain a competitive edge, many companies have adopted lean manufacturing (or lean thinking) as a keystone for success in today's global market.
+To gain a competitive edge, many companies have adopted lean manufacturing (or lean thinking) as a keystone for success in today's global market; lean is even adapted and applied as an organizational framework outside of manufacturing.
 Lean manufacturing in 5S has enabled businesses to increase production, reduce costs, improve quality, and increase profits by following five key principles: identify value, map the value stream, create flow, establish pull, and seek perfection.

 Where Were Lean Manufacturing Principles for 5S Formed?